abdihafidgahayr2-glitch/Library/README.md

 - Tests borrow/return functions

 ### What I Learned
-- How to sort books two different ways  by title normal way and by price special way
+- I learned to sort books two ways  by title books natural order and by price custom order I create.

-- How to read different data types from files  converting text to numbers dates and true/false values
+- Comparable sorts by title  books automatically arrange A-Z using their compareTo method.

-- How to make a complete Book class with all needed fields validation and business methods
+- Comparator sorts by price  I make special rules telling books how to order by price.

-- How to build a full menu system that handles user choices without crashing
+- I now know when to use each  Comparable for default sorting Comparator for special sorting needs.

 # Stage 2